waqarahmed6095/company_researcher/README.md

 ---

 ## Key Workflow Features

-1. **Establishing a Ground Truth with Tavily Extract**: Each session begins by setting a "ground truth" with Tavily's `extract` tool, using a user-provided company name and URL.
+1. **Establishing a Ground Truth with Tavily Extract**: Each session begins by setting a “ground truth” with Tavily’s `extract` tool, using a user-provided company name and URL.
 This foundational data anchors the subsequent search, ensuring all steps stay within accurate and verified data boundaries.

-2. **Sub-Question Generation with Tavily Search**: The workflow dynamically generates specific research questions to drive Tavily's `search`, focusing the retrieval on relevant, high-value information rather than conducting broad, unfocused searches.
+2. **Sub-Question Generation and Tavily Search**: The workflow dynamically generates specific research questions to drive Tavily’s `search`, focusing the retrieval on relevant, high-value information rather than conducting broad, unfocused searches.
 3. **AI-Driven Document Clustering**: Retrieved documents are clustered based on relevance to the target company.
 This process, anchored by the ground truth, filters out unrelated content, a critical feature for similarly named companies or entities with minimal online presence.

-4. **Human-on-the-Loop Validation**: In cases where clustering yields ambiguous results, optional human review allows for manual adjustments, ensuring the data aligns accurately with the target entity.
+4. **Human-on-the-Loop Validation**: In cases where clustering yields ambiguous results, optional human review allows for manual cluster selection, ensuring the data aligns accurately with the target entity.

-5. **Document Curation and Enrichment with Tavily Extract**: Once the appropriate cluster is identified, Tavily's `extract` further refines and enriches the content, adding depth and precision to the data.
+5. **Document Curation and Enrichment with Tavily Extract**: Once the appropriate cluster is identified, Tavily’s `extract` further refines and enriches the content, adding substantial depth to the research.
+This step enhances the precision and comprehensiveness of the final output.
 6. **Report Generation and Evaluation with Feedback Loops**: An LLM synthesizes the enriched data into a structured report.
 If gaps are detected, feedback loops prompt additional information gathering, enabling iterative improvements without restarting the entire workflow.
 7. **Multi-Format Output**: The finalized report can be exported in PDF or Markdown formats, making it ready for easy sharing and integration.

 ---